smyrman/gitsy/README.rst

 The tool can act as a replacement for tools like Dropbox, but it requires you to have your own server, and the synchronizations must in principal be run manually from the command line.

 It is possible to set up a cron job to run 'gitsy sync' regularly, but this would make it harder for you to discover merge conflicts.
 A better approach would be to create GUI frontend to Gitsy that creates a message for merge conflicts and updates (please feel free to contact me if you are interested in developing such a thing).

 I would not recommend you to use gitsy to sync large binary files such as photos, music or videos.

-The license for this software is GPL2 (the same license as Git).
+The license for this software is GPL2 (same license as Git).

 ===================